jhill0/sevr-tutorial/docs/5_cli.md

 need some actual data!
 The quickest way to start adding and managing data for our blog is to use the Sevr CLI.

-By default, when building a project using the `ich init` command, the remote CLI plugin is added.
+By default, when building a project using the `sevr init` command, the remote CLI plugin is added.
 This will allow you access to basic CRUD operations for managing the application's collections.
 The service starts with the application, and begins listening to incoming connections.